<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 3. Why choose krill over other alternative ingredients?

-Aker BioMarine: QRILL Aqua has biological benefits and improves your production.
-It can compensate for weaknesses in other feed ingredients by adding taste and essential nutritional components.
-QRILL Aqua is well documented and widly used by leading farmers around the world.
-Krill meal is commonly used and scientifically proven to be beneficial for the fish and the environment.
-Aker BioMarine has during its 15 years as ingredient supplier overcome many of the challenges new raw material suppliers face today, including traceability, scalability, and setting up a strong supply chain.
-Krill is known today as a well-documented, natural, highly sustainable and a superior alternative ingredient to the traditional marine ingredients.
+Aker BioMarine: QRILL Aqua provides biological benefits and improves your production.
+It’s an ingredient that can compensate for weaknesses in other feed ingredients, for example by adding flavor and important nutrients.
+QRILL Aqua is well documented and widely used by leading breeders worldwide.
+During our 15 years as an ingredient supplier, Aker BioMarine has overcome many of the challenges that new raw material suppliers face today, including traceability, scalability and establishing a strong supply chain.
+Today, krill is known as a well-documented, natural, highly sustainable, and superior alternative ingredient to traditional marine ingredients.

 4. Is krill available and sustainably harvested?
 And does the krill fishery take food from the whales, penguins, and other Antarctic animals?

-Aker BioMarine: The krill fishery is rated the most sustainable fishery in the world by independent organizations.
-The krill biomass was 60.3 million tons in 2000, and it was measured at 62.6 million tons in 2019.
+Aker BioMarine: The krill fishery is rated as the most sustainable fishery in the world by independent organizations.
+The krill biomass was 60.3 million tons in 2000, and it was measured to be 62.6 million tons in 2019.
 This is a strong indicator of the health and stability of krill.
-Aker BioMarine catches under the krill industry’s 1% limit each year, while ensuring healthy volumes of QRILL Aqua for years to come.
-Since the krill biomass is heavily surveilled and has grown over the last two decades, there is more than enough for both whales and farmed fish.
-In addition, our fishing boats have a patented technology that eliminates bycatch, so no animals are caught in the trawls.
+The krill fishery catches less than the krill quota limit of 1% each year, which helps ensure healthy volumes of QRILL Aqua in the years to come.
+Since the krill biomass is closely monitored and has grown over the past two decades, there is more than enough supply for both whales and farmed fish.
+In addition, our fishing boats feature patented Eco-Harvesting technology onboard that reduces bycatch to a minimum.

 5. Can QRILL Aqua contribute to a reduced CO2 footprint in feed formulation for salmon?

-Aker BioMarine: Yes, it can, though it depends on which ingredient it is replacing in the feed.
-Krill has a lower CO2 footprint than many of the most common raw materials in traditional fish feed, and it has less than half of the carbon footprint of Brazilian soy.
-Recently a new report, titled , Shades of green stated: The company’s products sold to the aquaculture sector have climate-mitigating and environmental benefits because they can replace fish meal and soy associated with deforestation.
+Aker BioMarine: Yes, it can, although it depends on which ingredient it replaces in the feed.
+QRILL Aqua has a lower CO2 footprint than several of the other, similar raw materials found in traditional fish feed, and it has less than half the carbon footprint of Brazilian soy.

-• In the last ten years, Aker BioMarine has halved its CO2 emissions per ton of krill produced.
+• Over the past ten years, Aker BioMarine has more than halved its CO2 emissions per ton of krill produced.

-• Through the smart use of data to drive innovation Aker BioMarine targets emission reductions on board vessels, in processing plants, and within the logistics operations.
+• Through smart use of data to drive innovation, Aker BioMarine aims for emission reductions on board vessels, in process plants, and in across its operations.

-• Harvesting from low trophic levels in the oceans also helps reduce the pressure on the wild fish stocks while still providing high quality marine ingredients for the aquaculture industry.
+• Harvesting from low trophic levels in the sea also helps reduce pressure on wild fish stocks, while at the same time providing high-quality marine ingredients to the aquaculture industry.

 New call-to-action